-Once you have completed the last step, you are ready to add your furry friend.
+Once you have completed the last step, you are ready to make the crate a comfortable space by adding a dog bed plus your pup’s favorite dog toy, then add your furry friend of course!
 There is nothing quite like building your very own piece of furniture.
 You will take great pride in it once it is all done and you will forget all about any of the annoying parts of the process.
 Plus, your canine pal will love you for it!

 This is just one way that you can build a DIY crate for your canine that is also a piece of furniture.
 You can find many resources and books from the library that will show you all of the steps that you need to take to build a one-of-a-kind end table/kennel for your favorite canine.